elfedy/blog/source/articles/2018-02-19-asynchronous-programming-part-2.html.markdown

 * A user scrolling the page wll fire a `scroll` event targeting the document element.
 * User typing a key on the keyboard will fire the `keydown`, `keypress` and `keyup` events on the document element.
 * A form being submitted will fire a `submit` event targeting that form.
-* A resource (ex: an image) that has finished loading will fire a `load` event targeting the document element.
+* A resource (e.g.: an image) that has finished loading will fire a `load` event targeting the document element.

 In order to do whatever we want with events, we need to take the following steps:

 1. Identify the browser event that we want to react to and what DOM object does the event target when it happens.
-2. Add and event listener to that event and specify a callback to be added to the execution queue whenever the event happens.
+2. Add an event listener to that event and specify a callback to be added to the execution queue whenever the event happens.
 There are several ways to do this, but the most common one is calling the [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function on the element that the event will target.
 3. Whenever that events occurs on a user interaction with the web page, the callback will be run and will be passed an [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event) object as an argument to the callback.
 This object has lots of properties with information about an event that we have at our disposal within the callback.

 ### A simple example